 It is the policy of Valley West School to hold students accountable for learning through effort and attendance.
-Students must be in school to learn.
-An extra-help session cannot replace a class discussion or an impromptu demonstration.
-Students benefit from consistent attendance.
+Students must be in school to learn, and benefit from consistent attendance.
 It contributes to the continuity of the learning process and of the class by eliminating the frequent need for review to get a student caught up.
-Tests and quizzes may be made up, but the cooperative and interactive aspects of school are as important as "knowing the correct answers."
-Therefore, the following policy will be established:

-Students with 10 or more unexcused absences in one quarter will be subject to loss of academic credit.
+Students with 10 or more unexcused absences in one quarter may be subject to loss of academic credit.